kchapagain/php/README.md

 # phpDirReader
-read directory using php and store content in an array.
-This specific code reads .png file but can be change accordingly.
+This code reads .png files form specified directory and save in an array called images.
+User can change and modify this code accordingly if needed.